Should You Go In A Hot Tub With A Fever?

 Relieve Your Headaches and Body Aches

 If congestion, coughing or fatigue were not enough, it would be possible to feel cold or flu symptoms.
-Before taking this pain reliever, relax for some minutes in a bath tub.
+Before taking this pain reliever, relax for some minutes in a bath or hot tub good enough.
 Hot water in a hot tub is ideal to soothe and calm your nerves.
 Use The thermospas® total control system for targeting aches in the area you are feeling with the hydro-therapy jet system.
 Massages are effective in releasing tension muscles relax them, increasing circulation and diluting the muscles to reduce the swelling.